veragak/telecom-churn-ctree/README.md

   - `04_evaluate_model.R` — confusion matrix & performance metrics

 - `data/`
-  - `Churn_2526.RData` — or the CSV dataset used in the analysis
+  - The dataset used in this project cannot be shared due to course policies

 - `figures/`
   - `ctree_final.png` — final trained tree